ikeda042/CytoMatic4/README.md

 \end{pmatrix}
 (\lambda_1 > \lambda_2)$$

-, then the spectral factorisation of Cov matrix of the contour coordinates can be writtern as:
+, then the spectral factorization of Cov matrix of the contour coordinates can be writtern as:

 $$\Sigma =
  \begin{pmatrix} V[\mathbf{X_1}]&Cov[\mathbf{X_1},\mathbf{X_2}]